These are some of the people that founded PLRI.

 1. The Institute of Development Studies (IDS), Sussex University UK

-Susie Jolly convenes the Sexuality and Development Programme in the Participation, Power and Social Change team in the IDS.
-Together with Andrea Cornwall, she is spearheading IDS work on sexuality.
-Her work focuses on intersections between sexuality, gender and development, in particular promoting positive approaches to sexuality and rights to pleasure.
-She is co-editor of 'Sexuality Matters' IDS Bulletin (with Andrea Cornwall) and of the 'Gender and Sexuality' Cutting Edge Pack (with Pinar Ilkkaracan and Emily Esplen).
-Before coming to IDS, Susie lived in Beijing for many years, managing UNDP poverty alleviation programmes and joining in local women's and sexual rights activism.
+Susie Jolly convened the Sexuality and Development Programme in the Participation, Power and Social Change team in the IDS.
+Together with Andrea Cornwall edited 'Sexuality Matters' IDS Bulletin (with Andrea Cornwall) and of the 'Gender and Sexuality' Cutting Edge Pack (with Pinar Ilkkaracan and Emily Esplen).
+Susie lives in Beijing.

 Jerker Edstrom has had a 20 year career in international development focused on HIV/AIDS, sexual and reproductive health, children and gender in a range of eight development organisations (International HIV/AIDS Alliance, Sida, UN/DIESA, UNV, Unicef, IPPF, IDS and Africa Now).
-He has worked in over 20 developing countries, including field research in Cambodia, Haiti, Malawi and Mongolia.
-His areas of expertise include: strong technical skills in HIV/AIDS, children and AIDS, sexual and reproductive health and rights; multi-faceted rapid assessment and response design methodology; inter-disciplinary research synthesis and evidenced-based policy formulation; strategic planning and programme development; organisational management; team building and development; proposal development and writing; and multidisciplinary post-graduate training in demography, development economics, basic epidemiology, health planning, statistical analysis and research methodology.
+He has worked in over 20 developing countries, including field research in Cambodia, Haiti, Malawi and Mongolia. .

 Dr Jo Doezema